noobot/noobot/README.md

-# noobot
+# Noobot
-An extensible Slackbot build in C#
+Noobot is a SlackBot for C# built on the intention of extensibility; building a bot should be fun.

 ## About
-Want to build a useful team slack bot...or just something to make funny jokes?
-The Noobot host allows you to build your own middleware really easily.
+I wanted to build a bot host/framework that was easy to work with, but also has the potential of being super powerful.

-Noobot supports long running requests (need to execute and wait for something to finish?).
+Noobot supports DI out of the box for all custom elements to ensure all elements could be easily tested and predictable.

 ## Setup
 Please note that you will need to create a config.json file with your bot's api key.
 This should live under: